Our expertise can enable you to differentiate your products, engage with your patients and deliver drugs accurately and reliably.

 Our electronic and mechanical prototyping workshops allow us to produce technically credible prototypes that bring ideas to life and offer a powerful demonstration of their value.
 All while maintaining extremely high standards of quality that conform to ISO 9001, ISO 13485 and ISO 14001 regulations.
 Using the latest CNC and milling machines, lathes, welding gear and wire harness and cable assembly tools, we are able to produce parts very quickly and assemble full-scale working prototypes for testing and consumer trials.

-This anechoic radio and antenna test chamber is one of only a handful of facilities in Europe.
-Within this six-metre cube, we can carry out automated three-dimensional measurement and visualisation of wireless device behaviour and test body-worn technology using body phantoms or real live test subjects.
-This helps us to understand and optimise real-word RF performance of products such as smart implants (including implanted telemetry), connected drug delivery devices and wearables.
+Our custom anechoic radio and antenna test chamber is a highly sophisticated 5m cube.
+Inside, we carry out automated three-dimensional measurement and visualization of wireless device behavior and test body-worn technology using body phantoms or real live test subjects.
+This helps us to understand and optimize real-word RF performance of products such as smart implants (including implanted telemetry), connected drug delivery devices and wearables.

 We can help you achieve the seemingly impossible